ufal/ParlaStats/documentation/ProgDoc.md

         - A list of table pairs specifying joins (`[(str, str)]`)
 - #### 3.1.4 connect_to_database
     - `connect_to_database(db_ini_path:str="../DatabaseCommunication/databaseCS.ini")`
-    - A function for connecting to PostgreSQL database.
+    - A function for connecting to the PostgreSQL database.
     - *parameters:*
         - `db_ini_path` - Path to the database connection configuration `.ini` file. (`str`)
     - *returns:*
         - `connection` - Object representing established connection (`psycopg2.connection`) if connecting was successful.
 - #### 3.1.5 SQLBuilder
     - `SQLBuilder(json_query)`
-    - A function for building SQL queries from JSON queries received from client.
+    - A function for building SQL queries from JSON queries received from a client.
     - Separates the SQL query into 6 sections, builds them separately and finally concatenates them to form a valid SQL query.
         - **1.** `SELECT_CLAUSE` - SELECT \<columns from JSON query concatenated using `", "`> FROM person
         - **2.** `FROM AND JOIN PART`
-            - calls the `determine_joins()` function and left joins all tables to `person` table according to the results of `determine_joins()` function.
+            - calls the `determine_joins()` function and left joins all tables to the `person` table according to the results of the `determine_joins()` function.
-        - **3.** `CONDITIONS` - Specifies, which tables to select and builds the `WHERE` part of the SQL query from the `conditions` section of the JSON query.
+        - **3.** `CONDITIONS` - Specifies, which tables to select and build the `WHERE` part of the SQL query from the `conditions` section of the JSON query.
         - **4.** `GROUP BY` - Builds the `GROUP_BY` part of the SQL query from the `group_by` section of the JSON query.
         - **5.** `ORDER BY` - Builds the `ORDER_BY` part of the SQL query from the `order_by` section of the JSON query.
-        - **6.** `LIMIT` - Adds a limit to the SQL query specifying how many rows of the response do we want.
+        - **6.** `LIMIT` - Adds a limit to the SQL query specifying how many rows of the response we want.
     - *parameters:*
         - `json_query` - A structure representing the JSON query received from the client.
     - *returns:*
         - SQL query (`string`)
         - values from conditions (`[string]`)
 - #### 3.1.6 Query
-    - Query function which receives the json from client.
+    - Query function which receives the JSON from a client.
-    - Uses the above described functions to form an SQL query, forward it to the PostgreSQL server.
+    - Uses the above-described functions to form an SQL query, forward it to the PostgreSQL server.
     - JSON-ifies the PostgreSQL response and sends it to the client.
     - *returns:*
         - a JSON-ified list of PostgreSQL responses.